Richard Simmons: In media

-He also featured in television advertisements for Sprint, Yoplait, and Herbal Essence shampoos.
+He featured in television advertisements for Sprint, Yoplait, and Herbal Essence shampoo.
 In late 2007, he was in a This is SportsCenter commercial on ESPN as the show's "conditioning coach".
-In the Rocko's Modern Life episode "No Pain, No Gain", Simmons voiced an exercise trainer bearing his animated likeness, leading a class filled with large, anthropomorphic animals.
+In the Rocko's Modern Life episode "No Pain, No Gain", Simmons voiced an exercise trainer bearing his animated likeness, leading a class filled with large anthropomorphic animals.

 Simmons appeared multiple times on The Glenn Beck Program on HLN.
 From 2006 to 2008, he hosted a radio show on Sirius Stars (Sirius Satellite Radio channel 102) titled Lighten Up with Richard Simmons.
 He provided the voice of Coach Salmons, a recurring character modeled after his own likeness, for Fish Hooks.
 In 2011, Simmons starred in "Fit to Fly with Richard Simmons", an Air New Zealand inflight safety briefing video modeled after his aerobic workouts.
 He is featured heavily in the film clip of "Hawker Boat" by Tobacco, taken from the album Fucked Up Friends.

-During the COVID-19 pandemic in 2020, Simmons' YouTube channel was updated with archival exercise videos (recorded before his decision to withdraw from public life) to help people stay fit at home.
-A spokesperson said the move was motivated by an "overwhelming request for Richard to return in some way as a comfort" and added that Simmons was "very touched by the outreach".
+During the COVID-19 pandemic in 2020, Simmons's YouTube channel was updated with archival exercise videos (recorded before his decision to withdraw from public life) to help people stay fit at home.
+A spokesperson said the move was motivated by an "overwhelming request for Richard to return in some way as a comfort" and added that Simmons was "very touched by the outreach."

-In January 2024, an as-yet untitled biopic about Simmons, starring Pauly Shore, was announced, titled The Court Jester.
-Simmons stated on Facebook, "I have never given my permission for this movie."
+In January 2024, an untitled biopic about Simmons, starring Pauly Shore, was announced and later titled The Court Jester.
+Simmons posted on Facebook, "I have never given my permission for this movie."
 In April, he said he was discussing giving his approval for a different biopic.

 Personal life

 Religion

-Simmons became Catholic as a teenager, having first asked his parents if he could convert as a younger child.
+Simmons became a Catholic as a teenager, having first asked his parents if he could convert as a younger child.
 He attended church with his brother Lenny for years until being baptized and confirmed on the same day.
 He considered the priesthood for a time, but decided against it.

-He lapsed as an older adult, but returned to the faith in his later years.
+He lapsed from following Catholicism in adulthood but returned to it in his later years.